bryanhirsch/drupal7-minimal-behat/README.md

         echo "  And I enter my password"                                        >> login.feature
         echo "  Then I successfully authenticate"                               >> login.feature

-1. Implement "step definitions" (PHP functions) to enable Behat to run the test scenario(s) you invented.
+1. Find out what "step definitions" (PHP functions) need to be implemented to to enable Behat to run the test scenario(s) you invented.
 The easiest way to figure out what step definitions you need to write and what they should be named is to run Behat as if you were ready to run your tests.
 Behat will detect which scenarios are missing step definitions and tell you what to do.

         cd /path/to/my-site-repo
         ./behat